Census Dots

 Asian

-Of the 776 places in North Carolina, Columbus is the 437th most populous.
+Columbus is ranked the 444th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Columbus was ranked the 437th most populous place in the 2020 Census.

 Columbus's White Population